-Apple prepping 8GB iPhone 4, planning to launch iPhone 5 at the end of September?Alex Wagner - Senior News Editor
+Apple prepping 8GB iPhone 4, planning to launch iPhone 5 at the end of September?Alex Wagner - Deputy Managing Editor, News Desk

 Last year we saw Apple introduce an 8GB iPhone 3GS alongside the shiny new iPhone 4, and it looks like the folks in Cupertino are planning to make a similar move this year when it introduces the iPhone 5.
 According to "two people with knowledge of the matter" speaking to Reuters, Apple parts suppliers have begun manufacturing an 8GB version of the iPhone 4.
 The device could be launching "within weeks."

 One of Reuters's sources also claims that Apple is currently planning to launch the iPhone 5 at the end of September.
 The new handset is described as looking largely similar to the iPhone 4 but with a larger screen, improved antenna, and an 8-megapixel camera.
 Those details go against recent leaks and reports alleging that the iPhone 5 may feature a new body with a tapered back.